Lessons in Mobile

 Mobile Application Testing

-Testing software for mobile devices is complicated by a wide variety of devices, platforms and browsers.
+Testing software for mobile devices is complicated by a wide variety of devices, platforms, and browsers.
 Users can be very unforgiving, because app stores offer a quick and direct way to provide feedback. iOS users expect certain things and have a certain mentality.
 Android users have different expectations.

-A number of options have surfaced to help companies deal with mobile software testing.
+Several options have surfaced to help companies deal with mobile software testing.
 The panel discussed frameworks, third-party testing firms, and protocols developed inside companies to watch customers interact with newly designed software in advance of release.

 "We have a User Experience Group at Scottrade where the design process starts.
-The group studies the client, puts together very basic wireframes, and then conducts usability testing watching them interact with the designs," Carril said.
+The group studies the client, puts together extremely basic wireframes, and then conducts usability testing watching them interact with the designs," Carril said.

 Scottrade also conducted a mobile diary study, by recruiting a group of clients willing to wear GoPro cameras.
-Any time they opened up an investment related app, the client would activate the GoPro and take pictures.
+Any time they opened an investment related app, the client would activate the GoPro and take pictures.
 At the end of the day, they would keep a diary of the activities.
 After one week, the company conducted in-person interviews to follow up on the diaries.

 Another secret sauce is to include the software developers with the designers in the UX process.
 The panel found that while the visual design team would come up with some amazing ideas, they would be time consuming to develop from scratch.
 But software developers may know about existing solutions that are already available which could be adapted to reach the same conclusion, including ‘out-of-the box’ pieces from Apple, Google and others that the designers don’t always know about that can accomplish the same things.